North Shore Oahu

 North Shore Oahu Beaches

 The North Shore encompasses the 17mile north-facing coastal area between Ka’ena Point in the west and east to Kahuku Point.
-Fifty-one beaches stretch for more than 11 miles altogether, and outcrops of volcanic basalt rock form expanses of coastline also.
+Fifty-one beaches stretch for more than 11 miles altogether, and outcrops of volcanic basalt rock form expanses of coastline, also.
 Some of the more popular beaches include Waimea Beach, which was one of the original surfing beaches in the 50’s, and Sunset Beach, which is one of the longest surf ride locations in the world.
-Turtle Beach, located near Kahuku Point - the most northerly point of Oahu - is in a protected bay that offers great snorkeling.
-True to its name, Hawaiian green sea turtles or Honus may frequent these waters.
+Turtle Beach, located near Kahuku Point-- the most northerly point of Oahu-- is in a protected bay that offers great snorkeling.
+True to its name, the Hawaiian green sea turtles or Honu may frequent these waters.

 Things to Do and See on North Shore Oahu

 Oahu’s North Shore has plenty to offer every visitor.
 Take a trip to the area’s largest settlement, Haleiwa; a rural community that serves as the area's center.
 There you'll find plenty of surfing-themed restaurants and stores.
 There are also plenty of historical and cultural spots to enjoy.
 Various vacation and condo rentals are also available for visitors to the island.